Top 10 NYC Insider Transportation Tips for WorldPrideJuly 19, 2016 - by Chelsey Grasso

-New York is a city that’s made for exploring, and despite the endless subway, bus, taxi, and walking options, it's actually quite easy to navigate.
-That doesn't mean a few tips on transportation won't help visitors to NYC get around.
-Take a look through our ten top tips before you hit the streets.
-New York doesn’t have to be intimidating, and once you get the hang of things, you may never want to leave these bustling streets.
+New York is a city made for exploring.
+There are endless options for visitors to travel within the city: the subway, bus, taxi, and on foot.
+Take a look through our top ten tips before you hit the streets for WorldPride month in June 2019.
+Especially during this worldwide Pride celebration, New York doesn’t have to be intimidating.
+Once you get the hang of things, you may never want to leave!

 Not sure how to use the subway?
-Download Google Maps onto your cellphone.
-This app will tell you exactly what train to get on, how many stops to take, and where to transfer if necessary.
-If you're planning ahead on a desktop, the maps are just as useful, with trip directions, mass transit options, and pretty accurate trip times.
-Just remember, most underground stations don’t have Wi-Fi, so you'll have to look up your route before you get on!
+Download Google Maps or Citymapper onto your mobile device.
+These apps will tell you exactly what train to get on, how many stops to take, and where to transfer if necessary.
+If you're planning ahead on a desktop computer or laptop, use Google Maps for trip directions, mass transit options, and approximate trip times.

 2. NYC Transportation Tips: Take the Staten Island Ferry

 The Staten Island Ferry is 100% free, and it offers amazing views of New York Harbor.
 Running 24 hours a day between Manhattan and Staten Island, there’s really no excuse not to give it a try.
-Even if you don't have any reason to go to Staten Island, you can just pop the next ferry back.
-For the best skyline and Statue of Liberty views, sit on the right side (east) going out and the left side (west) to return.
+Even if you don't have any reason to go to Staten Island, you can just hop on the next ferry back—why not, if it’s free?!
+For the best skyline and Statue of Liberty views, sit on the right side (east) leaving Manhattan and the left side (west) on your return trip.

 4. NYC Transportation Tips: Use the Whole Platform